-Mental Health Awareness Week (14th-20th May 2018) is an opportunity for employers to revisit current practices and to see if their policy and culture match up to best practice.
+World Mental Health Day (10 October 2018) is an opportunity for employers to revisit current practices and to see if their policy and culture match up to best practice.

 The taboo of talking about mental health has started to shift following several high-profile campaigns, but many employers are keeping quiet and avoiding conversations with staff, even though they have legal responsibilities and it’s been shown to improve the bottom line.

 According to the Health & Safety Executive, over 11 million working days are lost each year, because of stress in the workplace.
 Research among workers by MIND, the mental health charity, found that a continuing culture of fear and silence around the topic was adding up to a big cost to employers, with over 20% reporting they had called in sick to avoid workplace stress, and 30% saying they did not feel they would be able to speak openly with their line manager about the issue.

 Such figures highlight the need for companies to have strategies focused on mental health as part of employee wellbeing, to tackle stress-related absence and to avoid potential complaints or even litigation from staff.